Short Answer

 Contract Snapshot

-This market resolves to Yes if James Talarico becomes the Democratic Nominee and Ken Paxton becomes the GOP Nominee for the November 2026 Texas Senate race.
-If any of these specified outcomes do not occur or become impossible, the entire contract immediately resolves to No. Outcomes are verified by the Texas Secretary of State, and the market closes by November 3, 2026, at 10:00am EST, or earlier if conditions are met or become impossible.
+This Kalshi market resolves to "Yes" if James Talarico is the Democratic Nominee and Ken Paxton is the Republican Nominee for the Texas Senate in November 2026, as verified by the Texas Secretary of State.
+It is a combination market, meaning if any of these specified outcomes do not occur or become impossible, the entire contract immediately resolves to "No."

 Available Contracts